 Specify Media Server in Routing Scripts

-When you configure media servers in CVP, you have the option to specify a default media server.
+When you configure media servers in CVP, you can specify a default media server.
 The benefit to specifying a default media server is that your scripts do not need a Set Variable node to access the default media server.
-For this to work, you must make sure that the files a script is requesting are stored on the default server.
+For this to work, you must make sure that the files a script requests are stored on the default server.

 Object Type: Call.